johnwdunn20/250Club/DevelopmenNotes.md

     - Connect - connect with others by email
       - I guess they might need to accept it?
     - History - partition by week and load more on scroll

+    Inserted dummy data into schema, but I need to login with real users so that auth works.
+So disable email verification for a bit then reinsert dummy data